Putra3340/usbautorun/README.md

 -enjoy

-You can change the autorun script as you like
+<h2>You You can change the autorun script as you like</h2>

-note: the script is not for sale, everything is free
+#note: the script is not for sale, everything is free

-Youtube:Putra3340
+#Youtube:Putra3340
-Tiktok:putra_3340
+#Tiktok:putra_3340

-See You In Next Project :)
+#See You In Next Project :)